-I love snuggling up on my futon with lots of pillows and a fluffy blanket, especially during the winter.
+I love snuggling up on my futon with lots of pillows and a fluffy comforter or soft blanket, especially during the winter.
 I also love the look of a couch practically overflowing with pillows.
 The turquoise bird pillows are new from Bed, Bath, & Beyond this year, and I think they’re such a fun addition.

 I have a thick foam topper on the thin d0rm-provided mattress, too, and it makes a world of difference.